 While executors or administrators must file the claim themselves, the family of the deceased may still want to be involved with the suit and receive compensatory damages.
 Without a will, a Massachusetts court will also determine the future of the deceased’s estate through intestate succession rules.
 The court’s award compensation based on the next of kin, in the following order.

 The administrator or executor must file the lawsuit directly in civil court.
 Under Massachusetts law, all damages an executor recovers in a wrongful death claim go to the deceased’s estate.
-In addition, the administrator of the estate may file the wrongful death lawsuit if a criminal case involving the deceased person’s death is happening at the same time.
+In addition, the administrator of the estate may file a wrongful death lawsuit if a criminal case involving the deceased person’s death is happening at the same time.

 Wrongful death occurs when another party’s negligence, carelessness, or reckless behavior caused a person’s death.
 Lawsuits for wrongful death intend to recover compensatory damages for the loved ones of the deceased person, covering costs such as mental anguish and funeral expenses.
 Wrongful death lawsuits also intend to hold the responsible parties accountable for their actions.